 Diagnosis of auditory processing disorder

-APD isn’t usually diagnosed before children start school.
+APD is usually diagnosed once children start school.
 Diagnosis is important so that your child can get support for classroom learning.

-If you’ve noticed any of the signs above – or if your child’s teacher has noticed your child is having trouble listening at school – you might want to see your GP or paediatrician for advice.
-They might test your child’s hearing or refer him to an audiologist.
+It’s a good idea to see your GP or paediatrician for advice if you’ve noticed any of the signs or symptoms of APD, or if your child’s teacher has noticed your child is having trouble listening at school.
+The GP or paediatrician might test your child’s hearing or refer her to an audiologist.

 If the audiologist thinks the problem might be APD, the audiologist will do an auditory processing assessment.
 This includes diagnostic hearing tests for hearing loss and auditory processing tests.